-- “Private and Confidential – Attention Mr Warwick Winn, Chief Executive Officer”
+- “Private and Confidential – Attention Mr Andrew Day, Chief Executive Officer”

 Freedom of Information

-The Freedom of Information Act 1982 (FOI) gives the public a legal right to access many documents in Council’s possession.
+The Freedom of Information Act 1982 (FOI Act) gives the public a legal right to access many documents in Council’s possession.
 However some documents cannot be accessed to protect the public interest and some private and business affairs.
 These exemptions and exceptions may include but are not limited to: